Fountain Fire: Fountain Wind Project

 Wildfire concerns in the Fountain Fire's footprint also helped sink a contentious large wind farm project proposed for timberland property west of Burney and north of Highway 299.
 Known as the Fountain Wind project and proposed by energy firm ConnectGEN LLC, the project would have included up to 71 wind turbines, 679 ft tall, with the capacity to generate 216 megawatts of electricity.
 The project's location within a high wildfire hazard zone, as evidenced by the Fountain Fire, was cited by opposing residents as a reason to deny approval to the project.
 They argued that the turbines could ignite fires (either by malfunctioning or by attracting lightning), would require significant vegetation clearance, and would make aerial firefighting more difficult.
 Officials with the Fountain Wind project argued that it would serve as a large-scale fuel break between the communities along Highway 299.
 A report by Shasta County's fire chief noted that the turbines would present an obstacle to aerial firefighting operations, but would not totally prevent them.
 It also described the help that the access roads cleared of vegetation would provide to crews.
 In 2021, the Shasta County Planning Commission voted unanimously to reject the project's use permit, followed by an appeal to the Shasta County Board of Supervisors that was denied in a 4–1 vote to deny the appeal.
 Wildfire risks and firefighting challenges, among other issues, were given as a primary reason for the rejection.
+The California Energy Commission also rejected the project on environmental grounds.